directvt/vtm/readme.md

 ### Multiplayer

 vtm's multi-user architecture allows any number of participants to directly connect to the environment for collaboration.
-Each environment session is identified by an operating system named pipe that serves as a gateway for users.
+Each environment session is identified by an operating system's named pipe that serves as a gateway for users.
 To connect, the user just need to run vtm in their text console, either locally or remotely via SSH.
 See [Command line Options](doc/command-line-options.md) for details.

 ### Infinite Terminal Count

-The number of terminal windows is unlimited.
-You can run as many terminals as system resources you have.
+The number of terminal windows is unlimited*.
+Each terminal window runs a pair of operating system processes: terminal process + shell process.
+The terminal process is a fork of the main vtm environment process, running as standalone terminal.
+Terminating this process will automatically close the terminal window.

 ### Tiling Window Manager